School food program mobilization: Sowing the seeds of food justice leadership

 Paper 1: Pathogenic or Health-Promoting?
 How Food is Framed in Healthy Living Media for Women

 In the first of three papers, I find that while healthy-living magazines frame food as pathogenic, disease-promoting and dangerous in relation to body composition.
 In contrast, HLB posts present food as a relatively “salutogenic” (Antonovsky 1996) force that promotes health and wellness.
 Bloggers perform a classed, feminine subjectivity that trusts the body and eats healthily for pleasure.
 In light of this, I argue that healthy living blog prosumers (who both produce and consume social media) are able to broaden the range of public health discourses, albeit without critiquing the moralization of health or thinness as an overarching goal.
+This paper was published in Social Science & Medicine and can be accessed here.

 Paper 2: The Rise of the Blogspert: Biopedagogy, Self-knowledge and Lay Expertise on Healthy Living Blogs

 In the second paper, I find that healthy living blog discourses teach body regulation through the use of two epistemic logics: knowing the body and mastering the body.
 I argue that, in order to generate the authority to disseminate health information, laypeople who are not health professionals must produce health media that includes a distinct knowledge base and evidence to support their recommendations.
 I offer the concept “blogspert” to describe the way in which bloggers’ authority to disseminate biopedagogy is demonstrated by providing anecdotal evidence that they have successfully and intentionally cultivated bodily knowledge towards losing or managing weight.
+This paper was published in Social Theory & Health and can be accessed here.

 Paper 3: I Get Knocked Down, But I Get Up Again: The Dialectic of Failure and Success as Gendered Authenticity on Women’s Healthy Living Blogs